-Swollen lymph nodes are usually a sign of infection.
 Swollen lymph nodes in the groin can result from viral, bacterial, or fungal infections, including some sexually transmitted infections (STIs).
 Infections in the feet and some cancers can also affect lymph nodes in the groin.

 Lymph nodes are small glands in various places in the body, including the head, neck, armpits, and groin.
 They are a vital part of the body’s immune system.
 They trap viruses, bacteria, and other invading microbes.
 Then, certain white blood cells inside the lymph nodes destroy these invaders.

 The lymph nodes in the groin are also called femoral or inguinal lymph nodes.